This post contains affiliate links. We may earn compensation when you click on the links at no additional cost to you.

 Christmas Eve is my favorite day of the year.

-2. Hot Chocolate This favorite drink is a must in our house on Christmas Eve.
-Set up a hot chocolate bar and let the kids choose their toppings and mix in.
+2. Hot Chocolate Bar This favorite drink is a must in our house on Christmas Eve.
+We set up a hot chocolate bar and let the kids choose their toppings and mixins.
 Some of our favorites are marshmallows, nutmeg, peppermint sticks, and gingerbread cookies for dunking.

-4. Reindeer Food Set out glitter food (oatmeal the kids mix with glitter) outside for the reindeer for the reindeer to nibble on.
+4. Reindeer Food Set out “glitter food” (oatmeal the kids mix with glitter) outside for the reindeer to nibble on.
 You can also have the little ones put some carrots inside by Santa’s cookies for him to take back up the chimney for the reindeer.

 5. Cheerio Donuts for the Elves Of course, you can’t forget those special little helpers that make all that Santa does possible!
 Leave little cheerios with frosting and sprinkles on a tiny napkin or plate for Santa’s Elves to enjoy.

-7. Proof of Santa After the children are in bed, take one of your husbands large boots and sprinkle flour and white glitter around the outside of the shoes making sparkling white Santa footprints leading up to the tree.
+7. Proof of Santa After the children are in bed, take large boots and sprinkle flour and white glitter around the outside of the boots to make sparkling white Santa footprints leading from the tree to the fireplace.

-12. Christmas Lights Tell everyone to make a cup of Hot Chocolate to-go and put on their new Christmas pajamas.
+Tell everyone to make another cup of Hot Chocolate to-go and put on their new Christmas pajamas.
 Pile the whole family in the car, turn on the Christmas music and tour your town and enjoy all the magical, twinkling Christmas lights.